Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

 Calendar UTC in data structure form: {year = 2023; month_starting_at_0 = 0; day_of_month_starting_at_0 = 6; day_of_week_starting_at_0 = 6; hour = 10; minute = 30; second = 40; millisecond = 631; time_zone = UTC; }
 Date in UTC is:   7 January 2023, 10:30:40
 Date in Local is: 7 January 2023, 11:30:40
-{6197379770900000000, 0}
-{120700000000, 0}
 */
 ```
-`get_system_time` used in line (4) gives you the time as a struct, from which you can extract every time item such as day or hour.
+`get_system_time` used in line (1) gives you the time as a struct, from which you can extract every time item such as day or hour.
-`get_time`  returns the time in seconds since the call to init_time().
+`get_time` (see (1B)) returns the time in seconds since the call to init_time().
 We use it in the next section to measure performance of a piece of code .

-The rest of the examples uses Apollo Time.
+The rest of the examples starting from line (2) use Apollo Time.
 The `to_calendar` proc gives you a struct from which you can extract all useful datetime info.
 If you just need the current datetime as a string, use to_calendar on this struct as in (2B).

 The proc `current_time_monotonic` is called in line (3).
 It returns an instance of Apollo_Time, which is a struct:  ptr